 — After Egypt's 1952 military coup, the Brotherhood was accused of an assassination attempt against President Gamal Abdel-Nasser.
 Authorities responded by executing prominent Brotherhood ideologue Sayyed Qutb and imprisoning thousands of other members in what the group calls its "first agony."

-— After nearly a decade in prison and exile, the group witnessed a revival in the 1970s under then-President Anwar Sadat, who tolerated the Brotherhood and used it as a counterweight to leftist opponents.
+— After nearly a decade in prison and exile, the group witnessed a revival in the 1970s under then- President Anwar Sadat, who tolerated the Brotherhood and used it as a counterweight to leftist opponents.
 The group formally foreswore violence.
 Youth groups became a pool for new cadres.
-After the 1979 peace accords with Israel, Sadat was assassinated by Islamic militants, many influenced by Qutb's hard-line teachings.
+After the 1979 peace accords with Israel, Sadat was assassinated by Islamic militants, many influence by Qutb's hardline teachings.

 — After Mubarak's ouster in 2011, the Brotherhood formed a political party for the first time, the Freedom and Justice Party.
-It emerged the biggest winner in parliament election, using its grass-root network to bring out voters.
-It took almost half the lower house's seats, while other Islamists took another quarter of the seats, and together they held nearly all the seats in the upper house.
-After Morsi's election victory with just under 52 percent of the vote, Brotherhood members dominated his government and other posts.
-Critics accused the Brotherhood's leadership of being the true decision-makers for Morsi, a claim his administration denied.
+It emerged the biggest winner in parliament election, using its grassroots network to bring out voters.
+It took nearly half the lower house's seats, while other Islamists took another quarter of the seats, and together they held nearly all the seats in the upper house.
+After Morsi's election victory with just under 52 percent of the vote, Brotherhood members dominated his office, held key posts in the government and other posts.
+Critics accused the Brotherhood's leadership of being the true decision-makers behind Morsi, a claim his administration denied.